 Prashastis and what they tell us

 We all know about Samudragupta, a famous ruler of a dynasty known as the Guptas from a long inscription, inscribed on the Ashokan pillar at Allahabad.
-It was composed as a Kavya by Harishena, who was a poet and a minister at the court of Samudragupta.
+It was composed as a Kavya by Harishena, a poet and a minister at the court of Samudragupta.
 This inscription is of a special kind known as a prashasti, a Sanskrit word, meaning ‘in praise of’.

 In Samudragupta’s prashasti, the poet praised the king in glowing terms such as a warrior, as a king who won victories in battle, who was learned and the best of poets.
 He is also described as equal to the gods.
 The prashasti was composed in very long sentences.